The test runner builds user’s code (based on the Starter Code) with the corresponding Dockerfile to build a Test Runner Image.

 2. Compilation

-If /codecrafters-precompile.sh is present in the image, it will be run once before invoking the tester.
+If the user’s repo contains /.codecrafters/compile.sh, it will be run once before invoking the tester.

 This is useful with compiled languages like Rust, where the first compilation can take a long time, but running the compiled binary is fast.